 There are a number of high quality, easy to use DIY tools out there.
-I certainly don’t discourage their use: knowledge is power, and I happily advocate for businesses to know their category, their customers and their business better, no matter how they get that insight.
+I certainly don’t discourage their use: knowledge is power, and I happily advocate for businesses to know their category, their customers, and their business better, no matter how they get that insight.
 Information matters, and most businesses don’t do enough to gather that information.

-This is where DIY research tools can be problematic: when we only ever conduct and see research for our own business, we lack this perspective.
+This is where DIY research tools can be problematic.
+When we only ever conduct and see research for our own business, we lack this perspective.
 We ask questions from the point of view of the ultimate expert.
 We can skip essential questions or assume too much of our respondent because some information is so internalized, we don’t realize it isn’t common knowledge.
 We can miss the chance to understand successes and failures in other categories, learnings that can add valuable insight.
-Whether it is understanding customer needs or user experience testing, an objective professional researcher who works with a multitude of clients in a multitude of categories and industries will see things that you may not.
+Whether it is understanding customer needs or user experience testing, an objective professional researcher who works with a multitude of clients in a multitude of categories and industries will see things that a user of research may not.

-So to all the DIY researchers out there: keep doing your thing, keep learning about your business, keep learning about research.
-Just know that, at least sometimes, hiring a professional researcher isn’t a cost, it is an investment in gathering both deeper insights and a broader perspective.
+So to all the DIY researchers out there, keep doing your thing, keep learning about your business, keep learning about research.
+Just know that, at least sometimes, hiring a professional researcher isn’t a cost.
+It is an investment in gathering both deeper insights and a broader perspective.

 Ready to learn more?
 Download our Sklar Wilton Research Decision Wheel for a template to help you categorize decisions to ensure your research plans are focused on the right big areas.
 Or, learn how we helped Whiskas uncover insights about the stagnant wet cat food category to launch a breakthrough innovation that became the fastest growing brand in the category.